Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 but as of now, I'd like this project and contributions to be maintained by just me.

-* Note: Contributions can be suggested within our Discord group, however for security purposes the links aren't made public, and I will only be inviting trusted individuals on a case-by-case basis
+* Note: Contributions can be suggested within our Discord group